 You can’t stand soap scum on glass shower doors, can you?
 Regardless of how clean your shower is, it still looks disgusting.
 What is the best way to keep your glass shower doors shining without showing signs of hard water damage?
 The question has been on my mind for several weeks until I discovered the perfect way to remove soap scum and hard water deposits from glass shower doors.

-Some will say that with an all-purpose bathroom cleaner and some elbow grease you will easily rid your shower doors of soap scum.
-Or you can easily use vinegar because it cuts through that film like a knife.
-I often choose green cleaning when it comes to household chores because it way cheaper and the effects are sometimes more spectacular than many chemical products.
+Some will say that you can easily remove soap scum from your shower doors with an all-purpose bathroom cleaner and some elbow grease.
+Or you can use vinegar to cut through that film.
+Whenever I am performing household chores, I often choose green cleaning because it is cheaper and its results are sometimes more impressive than chemical products.

-- Place about 1/2 cup of baking soda in a plastic container and pour enough white vinegar on it to form a paste.
+◾ Put about 1/2 cup of baking soda in a plastic container and add enough white vinegar to make a paste.

-- You’ll immediately see fizzing, but again, this is just the CO2.
+◾ Fizzing will immediately occur, but this is just CO2.

-- Yes, the paste will get all over the shower floor but it’s not that bad to clean up.
+◾ It’s true that the paste will get all over the shower floor, but it’s not that difficult to clean up.

-- I just scooped it into the plastic container with the spoon.
+◾ It is just a matter of scooping it into the plastic container with a spoon.

-- Use a window scrubber and water to thoroughly clean off the paste mixture.
+◾ Using a window scrubber and water, thoroughly clean off the paste mixture.

-- I was super excited when I didn’t see any hard water stains or soap scum left on my shower doors.
-It was like I discovered penicillin.
+When I checked my shower doors, I didn’t find any hard water stains or soap scum.
+I felt like I had discovered penicillin.

-As you can see cleaning soap scum off your shower doors isn’t that bad but who wants to do this all the time.
-I’d rather be playing with my nephews!
+As you can see, cleaning soap scum off your shower doors isn’t that hard, but who wants to do this all the time?
+Playing with my nephews would be more fun for me!
 So, in order to prevent soap scum from coming back, apply a generous layer of shaving foam over the entire glass surface of your shower doors.
-Let it dry and it will keep soap scum and hard water deposits away for more than two weeks.
+Once it dries, it will prevent soap scum and hard water deposits for more than two weeks.